 TTB regularly surveys its TTB.gov users to measure visitor satisfaction and uses this data, as well as other Web analytics, to develop enhancements to help improve industry understanding of TTB's tax and regulatory requirements.
-In FY 2015, TTB augmented this information with data derived from its call centers and help desks to improve the information provided on TTB.gov.
-This analysis resulted in updates to online content, including information on personal importation, home distilling, and nanoor craft brewing.
+In FY 2016, TTB augmented this information with data derived from its help desks to improve the information provided on TTB.gov.
+This analysis resulted in updates to online content, including updated information regarding funding sources for prospective businesses who must supply this information when applying for a federal permit.
+TTB plans to improve its call and email management software in FY 2017 to enhance the consistency and quality of customer support.
+This software will enable TTB to derive additional insights on areas for future guidance.

-TTB also issued its second annual Web-based customer survey to garner feedback from industry members on several areas, including the quality and availability of guidance.
+TTB also issued its third annual Web-based customer survey to garner feedback from industry members on several areas, including the quality and availability of guidance.
 Approximately 5,000 industry members responded to the survey, with some notable findings relating to the complexity of TTB's regulations and industry dissatisfaction with processing times.
-In FY 2016, TTB intends to use this data in developing initiatives to improve overall compliance and customer interactions with TTB.
+In FY 2017, TTB intends to use this data in developing initiatives to improve overall compliance and customer interactions with TTB.